ashellz/habitt/README.md

 - possible fix: time is 7 on phone and not 19

-4. Fix only spacebars as habit name
-5. Limit characters to 10 in naming the amount

 Fixed things:

 1. When a new habit is created, open the category it's created in